-School attendance will therefore be mandatory again from the beginning of the autumn term.
+School attendance has been mandatory from the beginning of this school year.

-- parents’ duty to secure that their child attends regularly at school where the child is a registered pupil at school and they are of compulsory school age
+- the parents’ duty to ensure that their child attends regularly at school where the child is a registered pupil and they are of compulsory school age

 - schools’ responsibility to record attendance and follow up absence

 - the availability to issue sanctions, including fixed penalty notices in line with the local authorities’ code of conduct